Everything must go!

 Recently, my mother sold her flat – I’ve been staying there for the last 20 years and had to move out within months.

 The sales transaction happened so quickly – an agent friend listed the unit at a paid property website on a Friday night.
 One viewing was arranged immediately on Saturday morning, followed by two other viewings on Sunday.
 An offer was made after three viewings and the rest is history.
-I took it as a loud and clear sign that it’s time for me to downsize the rest of my life for good.
-I have successfully done so with my wardrobe (which played a big part of my life) and now it’s time to face everything else in the rest of the house – 20 years of collection – from books, music CDs, movie DVDs, stationaries, art materials, artworks, photo frames, photo albums, to the insane amount of cleaning products, beauty products, and all sorts of random things I was holding on to – toys to keys, candles to broken beads.
+I took it as a loud and clear sign that it was time for me to downsize the rest of my life for good.
+I have successfully done so with my wardrobe (which played a big part of my life) and now it’s time to face everything else in the rest of the house – 20 years of collection – from books, music CDs, movie DVDs, stationeries, art materials, artworks, photo frames, photo albums, to the insane amount of cleaning products, beauty products, and all sorts of random things I was holding on to – toys to keys, candles to broken beads.
 You name it, I have it.
 I am such a hoarder!

 Since moving back to Singapore in April 2020, I meant to do precisely that, but I got comfortable.
 I love the way my home is, and I even added more plants – indoor and outdoor.
 Now that the flat is sold, I have a deadline to move out.
 It got me on my toes!

 It was timely to learn that Sprout Hub, an urban farm nearby, was going to start a community library.
 Without hesitation, I offered to donate my bookshelf, along with the rest of the books!
 It was no surprise the shelf could not withstand the move.
 It collapsed as the movers were trying to fit it into the lift.
 I broke into laughter – what was I thinking?
 It’s IKEA, and it’s 20 years old.
 Well, now that it’s flattened, it can then fit into the lift, and move on.
 The movers were kind enough to put the shelf back together at Sprout Hub.
-I am proud that this IKEA bookshelf is now serving a community at 102 Henderson Road.
+I am proud that this IKEA bookshelf now serves a community at 102 Henderson Road.

 Contrary to my zero waste lifestyle, I’m nowhere near minimalism.
 I am still working on making it happen since downsizing my life seriously in 2014, starting with my wardrobe.
 I recently did a wardrobe audit and was shocked to find out I still own about 200 items to date.
-Definitely want to work on a capsule wardrobe of perhaps 50-100 things and no more!
+I definitely want to work on a capsule wardrobe of perhaps 50-100 things and no more!
 To have less gradually and eventually fit everything into a 7kg duffle bag – a long overdue dream.
 Wish me luck!